-Harry H. Birkenruth - Director
+HARRY H. BIRKENRUTH - DIRECTOR

-Harry H. Birkenruth, age 67, resides with his wife in Storrs, Connecticut.
+$\mbox{\sc Harry H.}$ Birkenruth, age 69, resides with his wife in Storrs, Connecticut.

 Mr. Birkenruth graduated with high honors from the City College of New York in 1953.
-In 1957 he graduated with distinction from the Harvard Graduate School of Business Administration.
+In 1957 he graduated with distinction from the Harvard Graduate School of Business

+Administration.
 In 1960 Mr. Birkenruth joined Rogers Corporation and became its Chief Financial Officer in 1967 and served as its Senior Vice President Polymer Products in 1986.
-Rogers Corporation is engaged in the sale of materials and components to the electronics and automotive industries with its principal place of business in Rogers, Connecticut.
+Rogers Corporation manufactures specialty materials, primarily for wireless communications and computer applications, with its principal place of business in Rogers, Connecticut.